MediaSavvy/MediaSavvy_Wiki/Wiki/index.md

 :::

 ::: info Additional information:
-- All these websites are checked by me and are safe, however some links may become dangerous, even though they were safe before, so always be cautious whilst browsing these sites.
+- All these websites are checked by me and are safe, however, some links may become dangerous, even though they were safe before, so always be cautious whilst browsing these sites.
-- Any program / website marked with a ⭐ means that they are good quality, reliable and recommended by me.
+- Any program/website marked with a ⭐ means that they are good quality, reliable and recommended by me.
 - To see what websites and programs to avoid, [go here.](https://mediasavvy.pages.dev/wiki/unsafesites).
-- To see all the updates I've made on this website, [go here](https://www.rentry.org/whats-new).
 - Always scan the files you download using [Virustotal](https://www.virustotal.com) to make sure it's safe.
 :::